comunica/Article-SSWS2020-AMF/content/solution.md

 </figcaption>
 </figure>

+<span class="comment" data-author="RV">why suddenly multiple AMFs here?</span>

+<span class="comment" data-author="RV"><code>super</code> probably doesn't take an AMF, does it?</span>

-### Heuristic for Enabling the BGP Algorithm
+### Heuristic for enabling the BGP Algorithm

-While our BGP-based algorithm may filter out true negative bindings sooner than the the triple-based algorithm, it may lead to larger AMFs to be downloaded, possibly incurring a larger HTTP overhead.
+While our BGP-based algorithm may filter out true negative bindings sooner than the the triple-based algorithm, it may lead to larger AMFs being downloaded, possibly incurring a larger HTTP overhead.
-In some cases, this cost may become too high if the number of bindings that needs to be tested becomes too low.
+In some cases, this cost may become too high if the number of bindings that needs to be tested is low.

-To cope with these cases, we introduce a heuristic in [](#amf-bgp-heuristic-pseudo), that will check whether or not the BGP-based algorithm will be cheaper in terms of HTTP overhead compared to just executing the HTTP membership requests directly.
+To cope with these cases, we introduce a heuristic in [](#amf-bgp-heuristic-pseudo), that will estimate whether or not the BGP-based algorithm will be cheaper in terms of HTTP overhead compared to just executing the HTTP membership requests directly.
 This heuristic has been designed for fast calculation, with exactness as a lower priority.
-Based on measurements, we set `AMF_TRIPLE_SIZE` to `2 bytes`, and `TPF_BINDING_SIZE` to `1000 bytes` by default.
+Based on measurements, we set `AMF_TRIPLE_SIZE` to 2 bytes, and `TPF_BINDING_SIZE` to 1000 bytes by default.
-In [](#evaluation), we will evaluate the effects for different values for `TPF_BINDING_SIZE`.
+In [](#evaluation), we will evaluate the effects for different `TPF_BINDING_SIZE` values.
 In future work, more exact heuristics should be investigated that take perform live profiling of HTTP requests and delays to avoid the need of these constants.

+<span class="comment" data-author="RV">more important is an intuitive idea of why/how the heuristic works</span>

 <figure id="amf-bgp-heuristic-pseudo" class="listing">
 ````/code/amf-bgp-heuristic-pseudo.js````